c2997108/lastwasm/doc/lastdb.rst

     You can also specify transition constraints, e.g "-m 100TT1".
     In this example, transitions (but not transversions) will be allowed at every fourth and fifth position out of six.
-    Alternatively, you can use Iedera's notation, for example "-m '#@#--##--#-#'" ('#' for match, '@' for transition, '-' or '_' for mismatch).
+    Alternatively, you can use Iedera_'s notation, for example "-m '#@#--##--#-#'" ('#' for match, '@' for transition, '-' or '_' for mismatch).